 Frequently Asked Questions

-- Can the Attorney General represent me or provide legal advice?
+- Can the Attorney General provide legal advice?

 The primary restriction placed upon the Arkansas Attorney General’s office by State law is that the Attorney General is prohibited from the private practice of law.
 Therefore, the Attorney General cannot provide legal advice.